Skikru/Skikru/README.md

 - 👋 Hi, I’m @Skikru
 - 👀 I’m interested most in coding and gaming =)
-- 💞️ I’m looking to collaborate on a few easy projects to start with.
+- 💞️ I’m looking to collaborate on a few projects.